lgbt-foundation/whitepaper/whitepaper.md

 ### Educational Goals

 Identifying the size and power of the Pink Economy is one of the core aspects of the technology that the Foundation will establish.
-Anonymized data that protects the members as described above, but still allows the Foundation to report on the growth and flow of the Tokens to to educate business, organizations and countries about the size and positive impact the LGBT community has on their local economies.
+Anonymized data that protects the members as described above, but still allows the Foundation to report on the growth and flow of the Tokens to to educate businesses, organizations and countries about the size and positive impact the LGBT community has on their local economies.

 ### Supportive Goals For The LGBT Community